irrealis/notes/README.md

-# notes
+# Notes

-My notebook.
-Publicly-viewable, but not very interesting to anyone other than me.
+This is my public notebook.
+It's under version control for my own benefit, although anyone is welcome to read it.
+However, it's generally of use and interest only to me.

 ## Status:

 - Studies:
+  - Working on data-science review.
+  - Working on flashcards for recently-studied data structures and algorithms.
+  - Recently setup code to update existing flashcards from YAML spec files.
   - Completed AFI flashcard fronts.
-  - Starting flashcards for recently-studied data structures and algorithms.

-# To do:
+## To do:

 - Top priorities:
+  - Long-term planning.
+  - Data science:
+    - Review.
+    - Transfer existing data-science flashcards to YAML spec files in new version-controlled repo.
+    - After review of previous studies, resume current studies.
   - Study for coding interviews.
 Setup related drills.
     - I'll need to review basics of each language, and make flashcards for these.
       - Basic types
       - Representations of basic types in memory
       - Representations of composite in memory
       - Memory management, e.g., garbage collection approaches
       - Call stack layout
       - Ways for memory leaks to occur
       - Program representation in memory
       - Commonly-used libraries
         - System
         - Third-party
     - Debugging and testing:
       - Techniques for distributed programs
       - Challenges and approaches to debugging/testing concurrent code
       - Tools:
         - Debuggers
         - Profilers
         - Leak detection and analysis
         - Testing frameworks
-    - Long-term planning.
 - Medium priorities:
-    - Resume data-science studies.
   - Strategy to build Singularity images to a _SingularityImages/_ directory.
     - _SingularityImages/_ should not be backed up.
     - Move Singularity files to a _SingularityFIles/_ directory.
     - _SingularityFIles/_ should be backed up.
   - Examples of:
     - Packrat with SCIF.
     - Virtualenv with SCIF.
   - Learn more about how Nix/NixOS work.
 Become more comfortable.
 Transition to Nix-based containers.
 - Low priorities:
   - Explore TopCoder: https://www.topcoder.com/
   - Explort NumFOCUS: https://numfocus.org/

-# Brainstorming:
+## Thoughts:

 - **No rote memorization.**
   - The flashcard goal: pose problem whose solutions require that I **think through the steps of algorithms and proofs.**